amm533/INLP_Gram-wordsets/README.md

 # INLP_Gram-wordsets
-Word sets used in the development and experimentation of INLP-Gram.
+Word sets used in the development and experimentation of INLP-Gram (["Preserving Grammatical Gender when Debiasing Word Embeddings in Spanish"](url)).

 ## File Specification